Belton Court: Abandonment and future uncertainty

 In January 2023, ShineHarmony released an updated plan that called for a large scale residential development be constructed on the 36.9-acre parcel.
 The plan calls for the demolition of 85% of the mansion and the construction of over 350 housing units on the property.
 The development- referred to as “Belton Court Village"- would also contain pocket parks, civic buildings, and small commercial spaces.
 The plan received overwhelming backlash from Barrington residents and town officials; preservation advocates blasted the plan for its proposed demolition of Belton Court.

 In March 2023, the town of Barrington unanimously approved a proposition to sell town property at the former Carmelite Monastery and use the proceeds to offset the acquisition of the former Barrington College property.
 As proposed, the grounds surrounding Belton Court would be converted into new athletic fields and a recreation center; however, this would not be pursued.

 On January 19, 2024, Belton Court has been abated and is being prepared for demolition; demolition would commence once the proper permits are approved by the town of Barrington.
 On March 5, 2024, Shine Harmony Holdings presented a revised master plan that reiterated prior proposals; this plan was once again criticized by town officials and residents.
 Approval of a master plan is a requisite before any demolition can take place.

-As of May 5, 2025, Belton Court still stands, with no new demolition permit filed.
+As of May 5, 2025, Belton Court remains standing, and no new demolition permit has been filed.
+However, the most recent proposal, when submitted, would seek approval to demolish approximately 85% percent of the mansion’s most architecturally significant sections, effectively reducing the historic estate to a minor service wing and a tower intended for cellular antenna use.